rhighs/MongoDB.Embedded/README.md

     manager.TeardownServer();
 }
 ```
-the `ManagedServerInstance` allows for access on a mutably shared server instance, this is partilarly useful when we need
+the `ManagedServerInstance` allows for access on a mutably shared server instance, this is of help when we need
-to preserve the database state across codepaths and we don't necessarily need to create a fresh binary right over again.
+to preserve the database state across code paths and we don't necessarily need to create a fresh binary right over again.

 The `Server` instance takes care of setting up and tearing down the MongoDB server automatically, along with it's data (everything will be
 stored under a temporary directory that lives as long as the Server instance).